yanrs17/Black-Hole/README.md

 # Black-Hole

 ## Authors
-- YAN RUOSHUI G5RYAN RYAN.YAN@MAIL.UTORONTO.CA
+- Ruoshui Yan g5ryan ryan.yan@mail.utoronto.ca
-- LI YUE C4LIYUF YUEEE.LI@MAIL.UTORONTO.CA
+- Yue Li c4liyuf yueee.li@mail.utoronto.ca

 ## Objective
 The object of the game is to stop black holes from eating the solar system – planets, nebulae, alien spacecraft, space junk – by quickly clicking on all of the black holes as they appear before the time is up.